facile-it/facile-it.github.io/content/blog/eng/visual-debt-typehints.md

 }
 ```

-Why we had a type hint in the `putOutFire()` method?
+Why we have a type hint in the `putOutFire()` method?
 Surely because we want to rely on some method that a `Fireman` instance would give to us in the method body (i.e. the `wearProtectiveGear()` and `shootWaterAtFlames()`); if we remove the type hint, we would have no guarantees that those methods exists on the argument, and we would have to either use a `method_exists()` call twice (oh, the horror!) or expose our `Building` class to a possible fatal error.

-To take the example further, we can make the `StrongAndAblePerson` able to put out a fire if we **extract the needed methods in an interface**, defining a contract of what our `putOutFire()` needs to know and use:
+To take the example further, we can make the `StrongAndAblePerson` capable of put out a fire if we **extract the needed methods in an interface**, defining a contract of what our `putOutFire()` needs to know and use:

 ```php
 interface TrainedFireFighter